ybigtaJH/ISL_STUDY/README.md

 # ISL_STUDY
-The markdown and python code as a result of ISL study.
+Documents as a result of a ISL_Study in yBigTa